 Prevention of stroke is a significant part of the stroke rehabilitation process.
 Research indicates that you may have to adjust your lifestyle.
 Faithfulness to the usage of medications prescribed by your doctor will also help prevent the reoccurrence of stroke.
 However, it would help if you spoke with your doctor to make an informed decision on the lifestyle changes.
 The following are the notable means of prevention;

-- If you smoke, quit smoking: Smoking can make you at risk of stroke.
+- If you smoke, quit smoking: Smoking can put you at risk of stroke.
 It may raise your blood pressure and make your blood thicker.
-Your blood is likely to clot when it gets thicker than needed.
+Your blood is likely to clot when it gets wider than needed.

 - Maintain moderate weight and perform regular exercise: If you are overweight, you may be at risk of high blood pressure (hypertension) and other heart diseases.

 - Carry out regular checkups for heart disease: Blood vessels leading to the brain can be blocked by blood clots due to heart disorders.
 However, surgery may be an option to remove the blood clot from the artery.
 Your doctor may prescribe medications to prevent blood clots from occurring.

 - Manage your blood pressure: You are at greater risk of stroke when you have high blood pressure.
 See your doctor to help you reduce your blood pressure within the normal range.
 Sometimes, you may need to modify your diet or take medications prescribed by your doctor to keep normal blood pressure.